pfrazee/pfrazee.github.io/_posts/2014-03-25-the-oculus-vr-purchase.md

 The Oculus Rift is an exciting piece of tech, not just as an device, but as an untied piece of hardware.
 It's not just about what it does: it's about what it offers the software world.
 VR&nbsp;is&nbsp;a&nbsp;business&nbsp;opportunity &ndash; a big one.

-The move to it will not be small.
 VRUIs reset the interaction model.
-All the patterns which have standardized for the past thirty years get to be re-examined and re-built.
+All the patterns which have standardized for the past thirty years get to be re-examined.
 For the hackers, it's really exciting: a tabula rasa.

 So in the back of our heads, or in notebooks somewhere, you can bet a lot developer's project checklists lead to the same place.
 "Do this, do that, work on this &ndash; good you'll be ready for the Oculus release."
 VRUI is in a lot of people's career paths, and now Facebook has the first shot.
 That's really disappointing.